 Here then, is a short list of 12 fascinating facts about the Fourth of July.

 - John Adams got the date wrong.
 In a letter to his wife Abigail from Philadelphia on July 3, 1776, he wrote, “The Second Day of July 1776, will be the most memorable Epocha, in the History of America.”
 You can understand his mistake, since the Continental Congress approved independence on July 2.
 And all the signers of the Declaration of Independence didn’t exactly gather around the parchment and sign at once.
 Some had left Philadelphia on July 4, 1776.
 Moreover, the Declaration wasn’t printed with all the names of the signers until January 1777, by Mary Katherine Goddard in Baltimore.

 - Fireworks go all the way back to 1777, when Boston and Philadelphia held the first displays.
 Congress authorized the fireworks in Philadelphia, and in Boston, “Col. Crafts illuminated his park on the commons, threw several shells, and exhibited a number of fireworks.”

 - The Adams family participated in official Fourth of July celebrations for 116 consecutive years, from the time John signed the Declaration of Independence in 1776 to 1892, when Charles Francis Adams, Jr., gave a speech at the First Church in Quincy, Mass.

 - During the 19th century, people loved to drink patriotic toasts on the Fourth of July celebrations.
 Tipplers carefully prepared the toasts and often published them in the local newspaper.
 They frequently toasted George Washington.
-A toast from Lexington, Mass., in 1814, went like this: “The memory of Washington.
+For example, a toast from Lexington, Mass., in 1814, went like this: “The memory of Washington.
 May his name no more be profaned by Hypocrites, as that of Jesus has been by the Jesuits.”

 - On the Fourth of July in 1795, Paul Revere and Gov. Sam Adams laid the cornerstone for the Massachusetts State House in Boston.
 They also buried a copper time capsule.
 It contained a pine tree shilling coin from 1652, a copper medal engraved with an image of George Washington, several newspapers and a silver plate thought to be engraved by Paul Revere.
 State officials opened the time capsule in 2014.